Best Immigration Guide for Iranians with IRGC Military Service Applying to Australia

 What if I do not remember my exact unit designation?
 Request your military service records.
 IRGC records can be obtained through the relevant administrative authority in Iran or, for conscripts currently abroad, through the Iranian consulate in the country where you are located.
 The guide covers the administrative request process.
 Do not estimate unit designations on Form 1399 — an incorrect unit designation is a form discrepancy that triggers the same verification process as a date mismatch.

 What if I also did Basij service voluntarily after completing my mandatory conscription?
 This is the most complex IRGC documentation scenario.
 Mandatory conscription followed by voluntary Basij enrollment is a different profile from mandatory-only service.
-This combination likely requires legal advice from a migration lawyer familiar with character assessment under s501 of the Migration Act, not a guide.
+This combination likely requires legal advice from a migration lawyer familiar with character assessment under section 501 of the Migration Act, not a guide.

 Can I apply for Australian skilled migration while still in Iran?
 Yes.
 The skilled visa application is lodged offshore through ImmiAccount.
 You do not need to be in Australia or a third country.
 However, biometrics cannot be completed in Iran (no VFS Global centre), so a trip to Istanbul, Yerevan, or Dubai is required at some point after lodgement.